Workshop Notes no. 3

 Adverbs or adverbial phrases may indicate

 Identifying adverbs which qualify verbs should not be too difficult.
 They usually follow the verbs: eg., 'he walks clumsily', 'he speaks rapidly'.
 Sometimes, it is possible for such adverbs to precede the rest of the clause, such as 'clumsily, he walks', or 'rapidly, he speaks' (although such a construction may indicate that it is more the whole clause that is qualified rather than the verb).
-(You may be interested to know here that these adverbs are also known as circumstantial adjuncts [in this instance, they are the circumstantial adjuncts of manner]; these adjuncts will be mentioned again in one of the lectures on Halliday's grammar.)
+(You may be interested to know here that these adverbs are also known as circumstantial adjuncts [in this instance, they are the circumstantial adjuncts of manner]; these adjuncts will be mentioned again in one of the workshops on Halliday's grammar.)

 However, when adverbs qualify adjectives, they precede rather than follow the adjectives: eg. 'a clumsily rapid delivery', 'a rapidly diminishing resource'.
 Unlike adverbs which qualify verbs, it is not possible to front adverbs which qualify adjectives at the beginning of the clause; if they are fronted, they cease to qualify the adjectives.